michalkonecny/aern2/docs/install.md

   * Clone mixed-types-num and aern2 git repositories as follows:

-    * Create a new folder (here assuming `aern2etal` and in this folder, run:
+    * Create a new "base" folder and in this folder, run:

       > git clone https://github.com/michalkonecny/mixed-types-num.git
       > git clone https://github.com/michalkonecny/aern2.git

+  * Build the packages as follows:

+    * Copy stack.yaml to the base folder:

+      > cp aern2/docs/install/stack.yaml-6.5 stack.yaml

+    * Run `stack install` in the base folder.

+      * If successful, you should see something like:

+        > Copied executables to /home/.../.local/bin:
+        > - aern2-generate-netlog-elm
+        > - aern2-real-benchOp